openservicemesh/osm/docs/content/docs/troubleshooting/traffic/iptables_redirection.md

 If outbound ports are configured to be excluded but being subject to service mesh policies, verify they are configured as expected.

-### 1. Confirm outbound ports are correctly configured in the `osm-config` ConfigMap
+### 1. Confirm global outbound ports are correctly configured in the `osm-config` ConfigMap

 Confirm the outbound ports to be excluded are set correctly: